neelsmith/greek213/printable/syllabus.md

 ## Technologies and mechanics of submitting assignments

-All course material will be available on the course web site at [https://neelsmith.github.io/greek101/](https://neelsmith.github.io/greek101/).
+All course material will be available on the course web site at [https://neelsmith.github.io/greek213/](https://neelsmith.github.io/greek213/).

-Written assignments should be written clearly and legibly in dark pencil on paper.
+We will share material using [this course Google Drive](https://drive.google.com/drive/u/0/folders/1hXQ600FaFdCJPisyyHXLCIQvYnmo068X/)